mozilla-iam/mozilla-aws-cli/README.md

-# federated-aws-cli
+# mozilla-aws-cli

-CLI application that handled federated authentication for AWS users
+Command line tool to enable accessing AWS using federated single sign on

 ## Prerequisites